-As an additional measure, since solar sales in this project activity will be made in a phased manner across several counties in Uganda, and to ensure that the baseline requirements of the applied methodology AMS III.AR.
+As an additional measure, since solar sales in this project activity will be made in a phased manner across several counties in Kenya, and to ensure that the baseline requirements of the applied methodology AMS III.AR v5 are met.
 As part of the monitoring, it will be recorded whether or not households being given the solar lighting system used kerosene in the pre-project scenario.
-Only those households that used kerosene for lighting in the baseline scenario are included in the project for crediting.
+Only those households that used kerosene for lighting in the baseline scenario are included in the project activity for crediting.